GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

 ### Deviations

 After risks are identified during an assessment, their status may change.
 Some are identified as false positive (FP), operationally required (OR), or risk adjusted (RA).
-As deviations arise, the initial risk information is [not]{.underline} modified.
+As deviations arise, the initial risk information is **not** modified.
 Additional content is added to identify these changes.
 In each case, an additional observation is added to the finding assembly, and additional facet fields are added to the risk assembly.
-There may be both OR and an RA information in the same finding assembly.
+There may be both OR and RA information in the same finding assembly.

 #### False Positive (FP)